 Dan, I'm assigning to you for the moment.
 Would you mind doing a little research into whether there's an existing plugin that integrates a CAPTCHA with Contact Form 7?
 Ideally, it would actually force the CAPTCHA.

-#4 Updated by Daniel Jones almost 5 years ago
+#4 Updated by Daniel Jones over 5 years ago